 We work with all sorts of partners to build Edmonton’s vibrant poetry scene: publishers, writers’ organizations, community organizations, schools and literary groups.
 We connect poetry with other art forms (like music and visual art) and other parts of life (like science, politics, spirit).
 We aim to stimulate the growth and quality of work created and performed by Edmonton artists.
 We bring in national and international artists to inspire, entertain and educate.

 We build bridges with the human voice and the art of language.

-The Edmonton Poetry Festival kicked off in 2006, with the help of Edmonton’s then-poet laureate Alice Major and an organizing committee representing a wide range of poetry groups in the city.
+The Edmonton Poetry Festival kicked off with the help of Edmonton’s then-poet laureate Alice Major and an organizing committee representing a wide range of poetry groups in the city.
 TELUS came on board as the founding sponsor.
 Victoria School for the Arts held a hugely successful poetry day, with dozens of local poets in classrooms and the Parliamentary Poet Laureate, Pauline Michel in the school theatre.

 There was Concrete Poetry — poems chalked all over Sir Winston Churchill Square.
 And there was the first-ever Blinks poetry event — sixty poets, 30 seconds each — organized by the Stroll of Poets Society.

 Generous funding from the Cultural Capital Program.
 A symposium.
 Special projects to create poetry with poets from other cultural communities and at-risk youth.
 The Honour Songs Project, creating performance from the words of Aboriginal women.
 A hip-hop night.
 Poems in a dozen languages at City Hall.